-Aging Housing Stock Raises Pre-Retrofit Costs and Complexity.
-California’s older housing stock creates major barriers to electrification and resilience upgrades.
-Many homes require costly pre-work—such as electrical panel upgrades, insulation improvements, roofing repairs, or appliance replacements—before zero-emission technologies can be installed.
-For historic or complex buildings, cumbersome permitting and compliance requirements further slow implementation.
-Together, these building-specific conditions make retrofits difficult to scale and disproportionately burden low- and moderate-income households, risking widened inequities without affordability-focused program design.
+Older housing stock creates major barriers to electrification and resilience upgrades.
+Many homes require costly pre-work such as electrical panel upgrades, insulation improvements, and appliance replacement before zero-emission systems can be installed, making retrofits difficult to scale and disproportionately burdening low- and moderate-income households without affordability-first program design.

 - Illustrative example: In San Diego an estimated 800,000 buildings built before 1978 lack the electrical capacity or structural readiness for electrification, driving up retrofit costs and extending permitting timelines for clean-energy upgrades.